by Texas Homesteader ~

 That leftover food has already been bought and prepared.
 So all the hard work has already been done.

 Don’t let those leftovers sit in the fridge until they become a science fair experiment.
 Keep ’em in repurposed Glass Jars.
-That way you can see ’em & eat those leftovers either for supper the next night or maybe for lunch instead of eating out.

 Use Stale Food in Another Dish

 And potatoes that are starting to get soft can be cooked into mashed potatoes.
-You get the idea – use it up!
+Veggies starting to wrinkle can be chopped & sautéed right then for supper.

 Use ALL Of Your Food